The Rebalancing Bot

 After signing, the request is submitted to the execute endpoint, and a taskID or an error is returned.

-Our bot polls the console relayer to get the relayed transaction hash from the returned taskID.
+Our bot polls the Brahma relayer to get the relayed transaction hash from the returned taskID.
 Once the transaction is relayed, it validates the user's state, and the monitor schedules the next interval to perform the check and run the automation.

 We can also persist the executed transactions and logs in the datastore for better visibility.